itmaroon/slide-blocks/readme.txt

 4. Swiper cover flow slide created with Slide MainView

 == Changelog ==
+= 1.2.1 =
+-  Change the DOM element that sets the size of slide-mv to the root element

 = 1.2.0 =
 - Regarding the method of loading composer components, a mechanism has been introduced that does not conflict with other plugins.
 Accordingly, the composer components have been updated.
 - Operation check with WordPress 6.8